microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Convert-EntraBetaFederatedUser.md

 ```

 ## Description
-the Convert-EntraBetaFederatedUser cmdlet is used to update a user in a domain that was recently converted from single sign-on (also known as identity federation) to
+The Convert-EntraBetaFederatedUser cmdlet is used to update a user in a domain that was recently converted from single sign-on (also known as identity federation) to
-standard authentication type.
+Standard authentication type.
 A new password must be provided for the user.

 ## Examples